 Non-institutional character and design features

-Landscape plan that features a wide variety of trees and native plants
+Landscape plan that features a wide variety of trees

 There are a large number of substantial trees on the property, and to the extent possible, the trees will be retained.
 The outdoor area along Dryden will have naturalized plantings.